LHKU/React_test2/README.md

-Although there are few dynamic elements, it is a homepage written in react for study.
+It's not a dynamic page, but I used React to study and put some dynamic elements in it.

-I don't need a dynamic function, but I'm making a json server for studying and connecting it with the server to receive data.
+I made a json server(node.js) and hosted it through GCP.

+The client was hosted via GitHub and Cloudflare.

+Domain access is only available in Korea and Japan.

-It's a website that's made in a responsive way.
+The website was constructed in a responsive manner.

+If there is a problem with the API server, the error screen is displayed.

 The libraries and tools used are as follows.
 --Redux Toolkit